-The disclosed concepts involve creation of a system/method/tool/gun that vibrates an attached prosthesis, e.g., an acetabular cup.
+The disclosed concepts involve creation of a system/ method/tool/gun that vibrates an attached prosthesis, e.g., an acetabular cup, and/or applies controllable extraction forces to an installed/assembled prosthesis.
 The gun would be held in a surgeon's hands and deployed.
-It would use a vibratory energy to insert (not impact) and position the cup into desired alignment (using current intra-operation measurement systems, navigation, fluoroscopy, and the like).
+It would use a vibratory energy to insert (not impact) and position the cup into desired alignment (using current intra-operation measurement systems, navigation, fluoroscopy, and the like) or to extract (again without impact) and remove an installed prosthesis or aid in disassembly of an assembled modular prosthesis.